Canned Dill Pickle Recipe

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen

 Note: Recipe updated Sept 2019 to update the canning method, reflecting current canning guidelines.
 We are always working on improving our recipes and many of you said you prefer your dill pickles more tangy than sweet.
 After retesting, we increased the vinegar and reduced the total amount of water for a more traditional flavored dill pickle.
+Our salt to vinegar ratios were based on this recipe.

 Q: Who else is obsessed with pickles?
 I am pretty serious about my pickles and this pickle recipe does not disappoint!
 Did you grow up eating pickles with everything?